curtis-reynolds/steam2/README.md

 ### Back End
 - **Batch Processing**: Runs at 12:00am daily to update user accounts and game listings based on transactions recorded by the Front End.

+#### Running the Back End Tests
+- Navigate to the Project folder in your terminal
+- Type 'pytest' in your terminal and hit enter

 ## Development and Testing
 - Development follows XP (Extreme Programming) practices, with periodic adaptations to project requirements.
 - Testing includes a comprehensive suite of test cases covering all functionalities and edge cases, ensuring robustness and reliability.